Orbit: Learn the game behind the glass

 Lessons

 Breaks down rules into digestible, actionable pieces.
-Each lesson explains “what to do and why,” helping new players understand core mechanics without feeling overwhelmed.
+Each lesson explains “what to do and why,” helping new players grasp core mechanics without feeling overwhelmed.

 Drills

-Interactive exercises simulate specific skills, such as flipper traps, identifying targets, reading ball speed, and evaluating danger, letting players practice safely in a digital environment.
-Feedback is immediate, turning mistakes into learning opportunities rather than frustration.
+Interactive exercises simulate specific skills—flipper traps, target recognition, reading ball speed, evaluating danger—letting players practice safely in a digital environment.
+Feedback is immediate, so mistakes reinforce skill-building instead of frustration.

 Real-World Practice

-Optionally integrates with physical machines, allowing players to validate their skills, earn XP, and unlock bonuses.
-This creates a tangible connection between digital learning and real-world play.
+Optionally integrates with physical machines, allowing players to validate skills, earn XP, and unlock bonuses.
+This creates a tangible link between digital learning and real-world play.

 This loop reinforces learning through repetition and progression: lessons build knowledge, drills build competence, and real-world practice builds confidence.
-Gamification elements like streaks, badges, and visible progress help maintain engagement and motivate continued improvement.
+Gamification elements like streaks, badges, and visible progress maintain engagement and motivate continued improvement..

 A visual direction grounded in pinball physics, motion, and restraint.